 In order to overcome the challenges faced by EPC projects on transporting big equipment to difficult access areas, there are efforts already successful and few such examples are discussed in this article.

 Electricity is not only for urban areas.
 Electric pole installations with challenging terrain are made easy nowadays.
-Compared to traditional pole materials, smaller helicopters can be used to lift fully constructed H-frames of light weight composite poles for challenging location drops as shown below.
+Compared to traditional pole materials, smaller helicopters can be used to lift fully constructed H-frames of lightweight composite poles for challenging location drops as shown below.

 Wind turbine blades are another challenging object to transport.
-Not only the size of blade, but also the constrained access roads are common in such applications.
-See how difficult to transport fully assembled wind rotor with diameter of 118 meters and weight about 150 tons.
+Not only the size of the blade, but also the constrained access roads are common in such applications.
+See how difficult to transport fully assembled wind rotor with a diameter of 118 meters and weight about 150 tons.

 A drive-in pontoon has been used to pass the load underneath the low bridges across the rivers.
 Further, in order to cross the long bridges on land, part of the load on the Hydraulic Platform trailer has been placed on large skid beams.
 Also, to cope with extreme slope gradients, SPT units consisting of 16 axle lines have been used.
 See pictures below

-Another good example is transporting big penstocks for a hydro power plant site.
+Another good example is transporting big penstocks for a hydropower plant site.
 If the plant is only accessed by water what else we should expect?
 See below figure

 Last, but not least let’s see how locals have constructed a helicopter landing site in the jungle with logs enabling their clients to access a tribe few have ever seen.

+Do you like reading about transportation challenges?
 Do you enjoy solving engineering challenges?